-- □ Actively engage in your own career development process. - □ Arrange an appointment with a Career Counselor (other than the CA Supervisor) to start discussing your career development and to set some career goals. - Attend career events that you're not required to attend or assigned to.
-Discuss your intended participation in a non-required/assigned career event with the CA Coordinators PRIOR to the event date; it may be possible to be paid for your participation. - □ Take an interest in what your co-workers are working on.
-Strive to stay informed on all career programming and resources. - □ Become VERY familiar with the Career Homepage.
-Strive to know what is on every page, where the links go, and where gaps exist in the career information provided. - □ Read each issue of Career Buzz, and all other career publications and handouts. - □ Become familiar with as many resources as possible.
+Actively engage in your own career development process.
+Arrange an appointment with a Career Counselor (other than the CA Supervisor) to start discussing your career development and to set some career goals.
+Attend career events that you're not required to attend or assigned to.
+Discuss your intended participation in a non-required/assigned career event with the CA Coordinators PRIOR to the event date; it may be possible to be paid for your participation.
+Take an interest in what your co-workers are working on.
+Strive to stay informed on all career programming and resources.
+Become VERY familiar with the Career Homepage.
+Strive to know what is on every page, where the links go, and where gaps exist in the career information provided.
+Read each issue of Career Buzz , and all other career publications and handouts.
+Become familiar with as many resources as possible.
 Challenge yourself to learn a new resource every week.
-As you examine a resource, ask yourself a series of questions including: - □ What are the key ideas of this resource? - □ With which CRC users would I utilize this resource? - □ What other resources could I recommend to a user to compliment the information is this resource? - □ Learn how to do as many projects on the project list as possible.
+As you examine a resource, ask yourself a series of questions including: □ What are the key ideas of this resource? □ With which CRC users would I utilize this resource? □ What other resources could I recommend to a user to compliment the information is this resource?
+Learn how to do as many projects on the project list as possible.
 Ask your CA Coordinators or CA Supervisor to show you project requirements.
-Review the various program binders. - □ Learn how to organize and present career-related workshops.
-Work with your CA Coordinators, CA Supervisor, and other professional career staff on how to effectively develop workshops. - □ Think about career questions and concerns that your peers have.
-Consider answers you might provide and/or career resources you might suggest. - □ Talk to organizational representatives (e.g., employers, full-time service organizational representatives, graduate school representatives) using the CRC; learn more about their company/industry, service organization or their school/graduate program(s).
+Review the various program binders.
+Learn how to organize and present career-related workshops.
+Work with your CA Coordinators, CA Supervisor, and other professional career staff on how to effectively develop workshops.
+Think about career questions and concerns that your peers have.
+Consider answers you might provide and/or career resources you might suggest.
+Talk to organizational representatives (e.g., employers, full-time service organizational representatives, graduate school representatives) using the CRC; learn more about their company/industry, service organization or their school/graduate program(s).
+Find new career-related links, videos, and share your ideas with others.
+Brainstorm new promotional campaigns and share with others.